freddan88/fredrik.leemann.data/_tutorials/linux/xfce-power-user/xfce-power-user.md

 <br/>

-**Reboot you computer after running the scripts manually or from terminal**
+**Reboot you computer after running the scripts either from gui or from terminal**

 ```bash
 sudo reboot